junjiemars/c/README.md

 # C Lessons
 It is not **C Lessons** at all :).
-I'd programming in C long long time ago, sometimes I want to pick something up, but I cannot find the peice of code somewhere or cannot run the code on a machine which been wrote in another machine.
+I'd programming in C long long time ago, sometimes I want to pick something up, but I cannot find the peice of code somewhere or cannot run the code on a machine that been wrote in another machine.

 Sadly, old dog need learn something new
 * Access the code from anywhere, oh, GitHub is good one